Background pattern

 Consult your doctor or pharmacist before using any medicine.

-Itraconazole will not be used during pregnancy.
+Itraconazole will not be used in case of pregnancy.

 Breastfeeding